-Why is writing police reports important?
+2. Why is writing police reports important?

-- Your incident report will be saved in your agencies database and may be used for many purposes including a lawful public record request, inquiry into discovery by the defense in a criminal case, subpoenaed by a law firm for a civil court matter, used to further an investigation, used by IA to conduct an inquiry or investigation into a matter.
+- Your incident report will be saved in your agencies database and may be used for many purposes including a lawful public record request, inquiry into discovery by the defense in a criminal case, subpoena by a law firm for a civil court matter, used to further an investigation, used by IA to conduct an inquiry or investigation into a matter.

-- How many times have you received a phone call requesting information about a suspect from another law enforcement agency.
+- How many times have you received a phone call requesting information about a suspect from another law enforcement agency?
 Old police reports can be valuable to law enforcement agencies seeking information.

-Report narratives are written in first person, past tense and organized in chronological order as the events occurred.
+Report narratives are written in first person, past tense, and organized in chronological order as the events occurred.

-The Four C’s of Report Writing
+The Four C’s of Police Report Writing

 Clear: Be as specific as possible.
 Use your field notes for specific chronological events and exact quotes.
 Write as you would be speaking to members of a jury.
 Use terms like I exited my marked police car instead of I alighted from my cruiser.
 A jury doesn’t understand police jargon or police slang and you will leave them confused.
-In other words use everyday language.
+In other words, use everyday language.

 Concise: In as few words as possible give a lot of information.
 If it doesn’t matter if you arrived in a marked police car or unmarked police car leave it out.
 If the report narrative you are writing will not result in formal charges and or there are no use of force issues then there is no need to put in an abundance of information.
 Keep it simple.

-Starting your Police Report Narrative
+4. Starting your Police Report Narrative

 - Formatting refers to how information is organized and how the report is laid out on the page.
 The heading should contain the report date, title, and officer name.
-Write it the same way every time so that when you are referencing your old reports you know exactly where to look for the date, time, assignment, location etc.
+Write it the same way every time so that when you are referencing your old reports you know exactly where to look for the date, time, assignment, location, etc.

-- The body should be written in paragraph form, left-justified, and single spaced with a double space between paragraphs.
+- The body should be written in paragraph form, left-justified, and single-spaced with a double space between paragraphs.

 - Number each paragraph starting with 1.
-The introduction phase should be paragraph 1.
-If you are called to testify in court and need to reference your police report in order to refresh your memory the prosecutor or defense attorney can easily direct you to the numbered paragraph like this.
+The introduction phase should be in paragraph 1.
+If you are called to testify in court and need to reference your police report to refresh your memory the prosecutor or defense attorney can easily direct you to the numbered paragraph like this.
 Officer I call your attention to paragraph #5 sentence 2.
 Your eyes will be directly able to find this paragraph.

 The Introduction phase